starreflectors/managementsolutions/README.md

 # managementsolutions
-Here you will get all answers to related to amangement issues
+Here you will get all answers to related to mangement issues